billkarsh/SpikeGLX/Markdown/UserManual.md

 * `imec0`: Imec probe-0 data operating over PXIe or USB.
 * `imec1`: Imec probe-1 data operating over PXIe or USB.
 * ... : And so on.
 Up to 4 probes per PXIe module, 2 probes per USB Onebox.
+* `obx0`: Imec Onebox-0 analog and digital data operating over USB.
+* `obx1`: Imec Onebox-1 analog and digital data operating over USB.
+* ... : And so on.
-* `nidq`: Whisper/NI-DAQ acquisition from USB peripherals or PCI cards.
+* `nidq`: Whisper/NI-DAQ acquisition from PXIe, PCI or USB devices.

 Imec probes currently read out 384 channels of neural data and have 8 bits of status data (stored as a 16-bit SY word).
 Bit #0 signals that custom user